jermp/sshash/README.md

 - w = Weight(i), where i is a given k-mer identifier and w is the weight of the k-mer.

+Other supported queries are:

-A membership query (determine if a given k-mer is present in the dictionary or not) is, therefore, supported by means of the Lookup query.
+- Membership queries: determine if a given k-mer is present in the dictionary or not.
-The dictionary can also stream through all k-mers of a given DNA file (.fasta or .fastq formats) to determine their membership to the dictionary.
+- Streaming queries: stream through all k-mers of a given DNA file (.fasta or .fastq formats) to determine their membership to the dictionary.
+- Navigational queries: given a k-mer g[1..k] determine if g[2..k]$\cdot$x is present (forward neighbourhood) and if x$\cdot$g[1..k-1] is present (backward neighbourhood), for x = A, C, G, T. If a contig identifier is specified for a navigational query (rather than a k-mer), than the backward neighbourhood of the first k-mer and the forward neighbourhood of the last k-mer in the contig are returned.

-**NOTE**: The Lookup query assumes that two k-mers being the *reverse complement* of each other are the same.
+**NOTE**: It is assumed that two k-mers being the *reverse complement* of each other are the same.

 #### Table of contents
 * [Compiling the Code](#compiling-the-code)